us4useu/us4r-user-docs/docs/content/hardware.md

 :name: us4r-back-cables
 Back panel of the us4R™ showing the PCIe connectors and properly connected cabling.
 ```

-To disconnect the PCIe cables pull the green tab at the bottom of the PCI cable plug ({numref}`us4r-back-cables`).

 ### Connecting host PC & display

 The **us4R™** requires an external host PC with an LCD monitor to function correctly.
 The only way to connect the **us4R™** device to the PC is through the PCIe cables.